 We will honor & celebrate our LGBTQIA+ relatives & reaffirm the sacredness of their identities.

 There are countless socio-economic & educational disparities that impact our community.
 Diné Pride will reintroduce traditional knowledge & teachings that kept our LGBTQIA+ relatives safe & revered - the way our culture recognized at one point in history.

 Long before the forced Christian removal of our children to boarding schools, or the Stonewall riots, the Civil Rights Movement, and the fight to recognize marriage equality - it was our Indigenous Nations that recognized and protected our existence as LGBTQIA+ family members since time immemorial.
 We must acknowledge our transgender women of color for their leadership through the hardest of times.
 Being gay, lesbian, trans, bisexual, queer, and two-spirit meant you were a sacred human being that was revered through history by the people.

-Our Indigenous mothers, grandmothers, aunts, and sisters are recognized for their courage, uplifted for their leadership, must be protected against violence, and are honored as the matriarchs of our Sovereign Nations that carry our oral tradition.
-This is Pride for us.
-Through their sacred knowledge can we only remain resilient.
+Our Indigenous mothers, grandmothers, aunts, and sisters are recognized for their courage, uplifted for their leadership, must be protected against violence, and are honored as the matriarchs of our Sovereign Nations.
+Through their knowledge can we only remain resilient and compassionate.

-That is what we are fighting to reclaim traditional knowledge, advocating for resilient families, fighting for respect for our sovereignty, & our right to be who we are."
+Navajo Nation Pride is fighting to reclaim traditional knowledge, advocating for resilient families, fighting for respect for our sovereignty & our right to be who we are.

 - ALRAY NELSON